Instruction sequence processing operators: Concluding Remarks

-A state space is not inherent in the abstract behavioural concept of a service.
-We have introduced the related but more concrete concept of a functional unit, in which a state space is inherent.
-Using the instruction sequence processing operators proposed in this paper, we have investigated functional units whose state space is the set of natural numbers and functional units whose state space consists of objects that represent the possible contents of the tapes of Turing machines with a particular tape alphabet.
-We have established the existence of a universal computable functional unit for natural numbers and results concerning the autosolvability requirement inherent in Turing's result regarding the undecidability of the halting problem.
+We have presented a re-design of the extension of basic thread algebra that was used in previous work to deal with the interaction between instruction sequences under execution and components of their execution environment concerning the processing of instructions.
+The changes introduced allow for the material from quite a part of that work to be streamlined.
+Moreover, we have introduced the notion of a functional unit.
+Using the resulting setting, we have obtained a novel computability result about functional units for natural numbers and several novel results relating to the autosolvability of the halting problem.

+The following remarks may clarify the relationship between the setting that is used in this paper and the setting of Turing machines and the extent to which the results presented in this paper can be transferred to the setting of Turing machines.

+Each single-tape Turing machine can be simulated by means of a thread that interacts with a service from a singleton service family.
+The thread and service correspond to the finite control and tape of the single-tape Turing machine.
+The threads that correspond to the finite controls of single-tape Turing machines are examples of regular threads, i.e.\ threads that can only evolve into a finite number of other threads.
+Similar remarks can be made about multi-tape Turing machines, register machines, multi-stack machines, et cetera.

+The results about functional units can probably be transferred to the setting of Turing machines after the notion of a functional unit has been linked with that setting.
+However, we believe that the setting of Turing machines does not lend itself well to the investigation of the universality of functional units for natural numbers.
+The results relating to the autosolvability of the halting problem cannot be transferred to the setting of Turing machines because that setting corresponds to a restriction to a single fixed functional unit in our setting.
+The point is that all Turing machines have the same tape manipulation features.
+Because of that only the effects of restrictions on the use of these features on the solvability of the halting problem are open for investigation in the setting of Turing machines.

+The following remarks touch on closely related previous work on the halting problem and an interesting option for related future work on the halting problem.

-The latter results extend and strengthen the results regarding the halting problem for programs given in~\cite{BP04a} in a setting which looks to be more adequate to describe and analyse issues regarding the halting problem for programs.
+The results relating to the autosolvability of the halting problem extend and strengthen the results regarding the halting problem for programs given in~\cite{BP04a} in a setting which looks to be more adequate to describe and analyse issues regarding the halting problem for programs.
 It happens that decidability depends on the halting problem instance considered.
 This is different in the case of the on-line halting problem for programs, i.e.\ the problem to forecast during its execution whether a program will eventually terminate (see~\cite{BP04a}).
-An interesting option for future work is to investigate the bounded halting problem for programs, i.e.\ the problem to determine, given a program and an input to the program, whether execution of the program on that input will terminate after the execution of no more than a fixed number of basic instructions.